leantab/canoe-home-test/README.md

 php artisan serve
 ```

-You can create a new user or use the existing "test@expample.com" with password "password".
+<p>You can create a new user or use the existing "test@expample.com" with password "password".</p>

 create funds with duplications and verity the assesment
 ```bash